SavannahAdamsss/api-introduction/README.md

 - Append data from a fetch request to the DOM
   - Work with an array of data
-- POST data to an API
+- POST data to an API from a form

 ## Notes